 Directions

-- Add orzo to a pot of salted, boiling water.
+- Add 8 ounces orzo to a pot of salted, boiling water.

-- While orzo cooks, heat olive oil in a saucepan and then cook garlic til fragrant (but don’t burn!).
+- While orzo cooks, heat 1 tablespoon olive oil in a saucepan and then cook 2 cloves minced garlic til fragrant (but don’t burn!).

-- Sprinkle the flour into the pot and combine.
+- Sprinkle the 1 tablespoon all-purpose flour into the pot and combine.

-- Whisk in the milk, and continue to cook over low heat until thickened.
+- Whisk in the 1/2 cup milk, and continue to cook over low heat until thickened.
 Add salt and pepper to taste.

 - Once the orzo is cooked, drain and add to the sauce.

-- Add the spinach and parmesan, and fold in gently.
+- Add the 1 1/2 cup baby spinach and 1/2 cup parmesan cheese, and fold in gently.

 - Test for seasoning, and serve.